THE REVERE BAND PARENTS ASSOCIATION

 Section 4 - In case of vacancy in an office, it shall be filled by a majority vote of the Executive Board of this Association with the approval of the membership at the next regular meeting.
 Should the office of President be vacated, the Vice President shall fill the unexpired term and assume the responsibilities of the President.

-Section 1- The President shall preside at all meetings of the Association, appoint the chairpersons of all committees and shall be an ex-officio member of all committees, with the exception of the Nominating Committee.
+Section 1- The President shall preside at all meetings of the Association, appoint the chairpersons of all committees and shall be an ex-officio member of all committees, except for the Nominating Committee.

 Section 3- The Secretary shall keep the records and minutes of all meetings and attend to correspondence of the Association.
-The Secretary shall serve on the biennial bylaws revision committee.
+The Secretary shall serve on the Bylaws Review Committee.

 Section 4- The Treasurer shall receive all funds due the Association and deposit same in the bank accounts of the Association.
 The Treasurer shall pay all disbursements in the approved budget.
 All disbursements not in the budget shall be approved by the Executive Board of the Association and/or members present at a general meeting.
 The Treasurer shall be responsible for all tax reports and tax, financial, and corporate filings.
 The Association’s financial books shall be reviewed in July/August each year.
 The Treasurer shall present the books for review to a committee of at least 3 appointed by the President from the Association membership, or an Executive Board-approved accountant.
 Each check written against an RMPA account shall bear two signatures.
 To obtain cash from an RMPA account, a check must be written against the account.
 The President will complete a monthly reconciliation of bank statements against submitted expenses.
 For events requiring a cash box (es), two people must verify and sign-off on the pre-event balance and post-event balance form.